customer-service-helpdesk

 On the flip side, if you're a high growth merchant, than solving (or even streamlining to the point that it saves your support agent a minute of time) one commonly recurring inquiry, such as "Does this come in black?" or "Where's my order?" will drastically improve the effectiveness of your customer service team over time.
 In these cases, which I hope is the case you are in, you really want to invest early in scalable tech, and a scalable team - team members that know how to use rules and macros, how to write a new macro, adjust a macro, and really solve not just "this" inquiry, but every inquiry about "this" problem over time.

 For the merchants who already have a helpdesk and are here looking to switch.
-The common problem that you've encountered is that you bought a helpdesk that doesn't understand the needs of Ecommerce that well.
-Many of the world's leading helpdesks were not built specifically for Ecommerce and don't have best-in-class integrations with tools like Shopify, Recharge, your loyalty apps, etc. For that reason, you are likely to benefit greatly from switching to an Ecommerce-centric helpdesk.
+The common problem that you've encountered is that you bought a helpdesk that doesn't understand the needs of eCommerce that well.
+Many of the world's leading helpdesks were not built specifically for eCommerce and don't have best-in-class integrations with tools like Shopify, Recharge, your loyalty apps, etc. For that reason, you are likely to benefit greatly from switching to an eCommerce-centric helpdesk.
 Look for tools that integrate with all the key components of your stack:

 • Platform